 Font Finder is the Rust implementation of good old Typecatcher, which is used to easily search and install Google web fonts from Google’s font archive.
 It helps you to install hundreds of free and open source fonts in your Linux desktop.
-In case you’re looking for beautiful fonts for your web projects and apps and whatever else, Font Finder can easily get them for you.
+In case you’re looking for beautiful fonts for your web projects and apps, Font Finder can easily get them for you.
 It is free, open source GTK3 application written in Rust programming language.
 Unlike Typecatcher, which is written using Python, Font Finder can filter fonts by their categories, has zero Python runtime dependencies, and has much better performance and resource consumption.

 In this brief tutorial, we are going to see how to install and use Font Finder in Linux.